shiffman/shiffman.net/teaching/a2z/week1/index.md

 5) Apply formula
 6) Write out report file

 We know we can read in text from a file and store it in a String object as demonstrated in the example above.
 Now, all we have to do is examine that String object, counting the total words, sentences, and syllables, applying the formula as a final step.
-To count words, we&#8217;ll use `split()`.</p>
+To count words, we&#8217;ll use `split()`.

 The first thing we&#8217;ll do is count the number of words in the text.
 We&#8217;ve seen in some of the examples above that we can accomplish this by using `split()` to split a String up into an array wherever there is a space.
 For this example, however, we are going to want to split by more than a space.
 A new word occurs whenever there is a space or some sort of punctuation.